 READING TEACHER - MRS. DOUGHERTY

 All students are tested in the Fall, Winter, and Spring with various reading probes to see if they are reading on grade level and interventions are provided to help students that are below grade level.
-A team of teachers including the reading specialists, ESL teacher, learning support teachers, and title 1 tutors assist the classroom teacher during their literacy block.
+A team of teachers including the reading specialists, ESL teachers, and learning support teachers assist the classroom teacher during their literacy block.

 As always, please make sure that your child reads every night and don't forget to ask them about the books they are reading.
-Making connections on the books that they read helps them understand more deeply and develops good reading habits.
+Making connections to the books that they read helps them understand more deeply and develop good reading habits.
 Keep books in your home.
 Remember having your child seeing you read is a marvelous motivator.
 I encourage you to join your community library and visit it often.
-Summer is a wonderful time for your child to kick back and enjoy a good book.
+Every day is a wonderful time for your child to kick back and enjoy a good book.